katiekeegan/katiekeegan/index.md

 I started college at 14 through the Program for the Exceptionally Gifted and will graduate at 18.

+This fall, I will be a mathematics PhD student at Emory University!
+I will be supported by a DOE Computational Science Graduate Fellowship and the Women in Natural Sciences Fellowship.

 Thank you for visiting my website!

 ## Research Interests